RMI-PACTA/PACTA_analysis/workflow.md

     ## [1] "Test"

 There are options as to where to proceed from here.
-From this point there are options: /item Run the stress testing code /item Print static graphics and the pdf report (older code) /item Print the interactive report (html) and executive summary (pdf)
+From this point there are options: /item Print static graphics and the pdf report (older code) /item Print the interactive report (html) and executive summary (pdf)